 dev/tests/integration directory, adjust any relative paths accordingly, and run the tests again.

 The PHP interpreter must be able to connect to the test database.
 By default, this means the tests have to run on the same host as the MySQL server.
 This problem most commonly occurs during development with Vagrant or Docker, where the Magento database is running on a virtual machine.
 If the tests then are executed using a PHP interpreter on the host system, the database might not be accessible.

 exception 'PDOException' with message 'SQLSTATE[HY000] No such file or directory' in /var/www/magento2/vendor/magento/zendframework1/library/Zend/Db/Adapter/Pdo/Abstract.php:129

 There are many ways this problem can be resolved, but the easiest is to run the tests in the virtual machine as well.

 When writing new integration tests or during debugging, it is convenient to execute tests from within the PhpStorm IDE.

 Ensure you have prepared the integration test environment before starting.

 Create an integration test run configuration

 Setting up a run configuration for integration tests is very similar to creating a run configuration for unit tests.

-Refer to Running Unit Tests in PHPStorm for instructions about how to create a basic run configuration.
-Then configure the integration test configuration file to be used.
+See Running Unit Tests in PhpStorm for instructions on creating a basic run configuration.
+Then, configure the integration test to use the configuration file.